 Earlobe repair surgery is an office procedure performed under a local anesthetic; you’ll be able to return home the same day.
 Contact Dr. Talbott to schedule a consultation.

-You will need to wash your wound with soap and water two to three times a day.
-A thin layer of antibiotic ointment is applied twice a day.
-You must wash your hair the day after surgery.
+You will need to keep the area clean with a gentle daily wash.
+A thin layer of antibiotic ointment is applied daily.
 Expect some drainage from the repair site.
-Sutures are usually removed after five to seven days.
+Sutures are usually removed after two weeks.

 Wearing Earrings After Surgery?

-Provided the wound has healed and there is no sensitivity, you can wear clippers for about two weeks after surgery.
-Regular earrings can be worn six weeks after surgery when the scar is stronger.
-However, heavy jewelry can still tear the repair and is not recommended.
-If the ear-piercing hole is closed up during a split earlobe repair surgery, the ear can usually be re-pierced after six weeks.
+Provided the wound has healed and there is no sensitivity, you can wear clippers beginning two weeks after surgery.
+The ears can be repierced 6 months after the procedure when the scar is stronger.
+However, heavy jewelry and gauges can still tear the repair and is not recommended.